hmasdev/hmproto34s/README.md

    - See [How to Build Firmware](#how-to-build-firmware) and [How to Flash Firmware](#how-to-flash-firmware) for more information.
 8. Enjoy typing!

+#### 3D Style

+1. Solder PCB Sockets to the bottom of the PCB for 3D style;
+2. Attach diodes to the top of the PCB for 3D style and solder them on the bottom of the PCB for 3D style;
+3. Attach a tactile switch to the top of the PCB and solder it on the bottom of the PCB;
+4. Attach 2x12-pinheaders to the bottom of the PCB for 3D style;
+5. Attach the 3D-style PCB and the other PCB using M3 screws and spacers, and plug the 2x12 pin headers into the top of the PCB;
+6. Attach a Pro Micro to the top of the PCB;
+7. Attach key switches to the top plate;
+8. Joint the top plate and the top of the PCBs for 3D style;
+9. Build and flash firmware;
+10. Enjoy typing!

 ## PCB and Top Plate

 ### PCB

 Gerber files are located in [./pcb](./pcb) directory.
 You can order the PCB from PCB manufacturers like JLCPCB etc.

+The gerber files for 3D-style of PCB are located in [./pcb-for-3d-style](./pcb-for-3d-style) directory.

 ### Top Plate